GMMan/openreset/README.md

 There are messages printed to UART if you need more info on troubleshooting.
 I suggest loading the code up in Thonny and checking the shell for the messages.

+**Warning:** TamaSma Card locking area is embedded in the card header.
+By nature of SPI NOR flash, changing this data will involve erasing the sector, so there is a risk of breaking the data if the connection is bad.
+Therefore, be careful when plugging in a TamaSma Card to plug it in firmly.

 If your are using a DIY build and your microSD breakout board does not have a card detect pin, then you can use the switch/button alternative.
 Flip the